Car Maintenance 101

-Not every car’s brake system will squeal, but those that do can usually be fixed by a DIY-er in a few hours.
 First, you’ll need to decide whether you want to dampen the noise or change the components to stop the sound altogether.

 If you don’t want to swap pads, another option is to insert a Teflon shim between the pad and caliper piston.
-This won’t work for every brake system – some are engineered without any margin of space for a shim to fit without making the pad drag on the disc.
-You could wear down your pad to a point where it no longer drags with the shim, but that would be a simple waste of money.
+This won’t work for every brake system — some are engineered without any margin of space for a shim to fit without making the pad drag on the disc.
+You could wear down your pad to a point where it no longer drags with the shim, but that would be a waste of money.

-The final, and perhaps best modification (according to Popular Mechanics) is to move the pad backing plate to the caliper piston or housing.
+The final, and perhaps best modification (according to Popular Mechanics) is to adhere the pad backing plate to the caliper piston or housing.
 Doing so increases the piston’s mass and changes the vibration frequency to a point where it won’t squeal.
 To get the plate to stick for longer than a few days, weeks, or months, you’ll need the right adhesive.
 Popular Mechanics suggests an anaerobic adhesive that applies like a film or goo.
-When you press the plate firmly against the piston/housing, the adhesive will stick like a vice and will resist corrosion from dirt and water.
+When you press the plate firmly against the piston/housing, the adhesive will stick like a vice and resist corrosion from dirt and water.

 When all is said and done and the squeaking hasn’t let up, the best thing you can do is check on any recalls related to your vehicle’s brake system.
 Searching for recalls on the internet is usually the fastest way to get an answer.
 You can also talk to a dealer—they will certainly have updated information on this as well.